guenchi/json/README.md

 > When it's a #t, it means operate all of branch of this layer.

-> When it's a procedure, it match all of keys with this procedure in this layer.
+> When it's a procedure, it match all of keys with in this layer.

 > The procedure must accept one argument (key) and return boolean.